TerraPower: Molten Chloride Fast Reactor

-Sodium fast reactor (Natrium)
+Natrium

-The Natrium design combines a molten sodium reactor with a 1 GWh molten salt energy storage system.
+The Natrium reactor is a 345 MW_{e} sodium-cooled fast reactor coupled to a 1 GWh molten salt energy storage system.
+The energy storage system allows the power plant to temporarily boost its electrical output to 500 MW_{e}, enabling it to integrate with renewable resources.
+The power plant is designed to be capable of load following using its energy storage system.
+The reactor would produce a constant output of 345 MW_{e}, while the energy storage system would quickly throttle its output between 100 MW_{e} and 500 MW_{e} without needing to adjust reactivity.
 Sodium offers a 785-Kelvin temperature range between its solid and gaseous states, nearly 8x that of water's 100-Kelvin range.
-Without requiring costly and risky pressurization, sodium can absorb large amounts of heat.
-It is not at risk of decomposition at high temperature as water does.
+It can absorb large amounts of heat without requiring pressurization, and is not at risk of decomposition at high temperature as water is.

 Natrium primarily uses austenitic stainless steels for components in contact with molten sodium, due to the nature of the components involved a protective oxide layer is formed on the steels in the presence of the sodium, inhibiting further corrosion.
 Corrosion monitoring systems utilizing Ultrasonic testing are in place to detect any potential issues.
 Regular maintenance and inspections help identify and address corrosion concerns before they become significant.

-Natrium fuel is made from high-assay, low enriched uranium (HALEU), i.e., to between 5 and 20 percent uranium-235.
-The fuel is in the form of metal uranium slugs that are housed within steel tubes to form fuel rods.
-Whilst this metallic fuel has a melting point, which is much lower than the ceramic pellets used in the light water reactors, it also has higher heat conduction.
+Natrium fuel is made from high-assay, low enriched uranium (HALEU), at 20 percent uranium-235.
+The fuel rods consist of metallic uranium slugs with stainless steel cladding.
+Whilst this metallic fuel has a melting point lower than the UO_{2}ceramic pellets used in the light water reactors, it has higher heat conduction keeping it cooler during use.

-Plant sites are expected to be smaller and four times more efficient than conventional plants.
-Natrium control rods descend using only gravity in case of equipment damage/failure.
+Natrium control rods descend using only gravity in case of equipment damage/failure, while the reactor can be cooled via natural circulation in the event of a power failure.
 Power output is a constant 345 MWe.
 The plant is designed to run at 100 percent output, 24/7.
-The storage system is designed to work in tandem with intermittent energy sources, responding to their spikes and crashes.
+The storage system is designed to work in tandem with intermittent energy sources, responding to their variable output.
 It can produce 150% of the rated power output, or 500 MWe for 5.5 hours.